 If your shipment is valued above US$200, you will have to cover the following duties and taxes:

 Import duties also vary depending on the type of goods being imported.
 To identify the type of goods entering the country, the Philippines follows an internationally agreed upon method of classifying goods called the Harmonized System Classification of Goods (HS Codes).
 You can use this tariff finder on the official website to see how much duties your shipment will be charged based on its HS Code.5

 Once again, to ensure that your package doesn’t get stuck in customs, it is important to work with a logistics provider who is well-versed with the latest developments in customs regulations to better navigate the ever-changing landscape of customs processes.

-80% of online merchants offer Cash-on-delivery (COD) as a payment option for their e-commerce business.
-This is because 98% of the Filipino population does not have a credit card.
-Choosing to offer COD is a worthwhile option to consider when thinking of breaking into the Philippine e-commerce market.
+80% of online merchants offer Cash-on-delivery (COD) as a payment option for their eCommerce business.6 This is because 98% of the Filipino population does not have a credit card.
+7 Choosing to offer COD is a worthwhile option to consider when thinking of breaking into the Philippine eCommerce market.

 However, not every logistics provider supports COD because of the additional payments infrastructure and processes needed to offer the payment method.
-Should you decide to offer this payment option on your e-commerce site after weighing the pros and cons, you will need to find a logistic partner that is able to facilitate it.
+Should you decide to offer this payment option on your eCommerce site after weighing the pros and cons, you will need to find an eCommerce logistics partner that is able to facilitate it.